 I shook it off and was almost out of water 2 miles up the road when I hit the water/popsicle minimal aid station.
 Filled bottles, grabbed a mango popsicle and started up the road.
 I kept plugging away and soon was getting close to Pioneer Mail aid to pick the PCT back up.
 Hard climb in the exposed sun and heat.
 I was again rationing water the last 2 miles.

 I arrived Pioneer Mail at mile 44.1, 19 minutes behind Dave.
 My crew said Dave was looking hammered and weaving.
 I was hot, but felt like I had got through the crazy heat in semi-one-piece.
 I knew Dave’s style and he likes to push it and was sure he’d keep putting time on me through through halfway, then I’d hopefully be able to start closing that gap.
 I got my core temps cooled down and drank a ton of water, I ran the next stretch to Sunrise aid 1 minute slower than last year.
 It was hot for sure at this point.
 I was just getting close when I had some hikers tell me Dave was 28 minutes ahead.
 Dang. he’d run that section pretty fast.
-But, my crew said he’d arrived and sat for 10 minutes, so he’d only really gained another 4 minutes on me…a little more than 20 minutes ahead, not 28.
+But, my crew said he’d arrived and sat for 10 minutes and I’d only been there less than 3.
+So, he’d only really gained another 3 or 4 minutes on me…a little more than 20 minutes ahead, not 28.
 Manageable.